WHAT are we Shooting?

 - The Takedown Recurve: This is the bow seen at the Olympics which can be made of hi-tech materials and includes a fore-sight, stabilisation system, vibration dampeners, rest and spring loaded button designed to help the archer maximise their accuracy.
 The best sort of archery where technological impact is acceptable, skill shines through and the bows are things of beauty… (Can you guess which sort of bow our editor shoots?)

 Compound Archery: Its Archery Jim, but not as we know it.
-Think of a bow thats been locked in a room with a team of rabidly bored engineers for a year or two.
+Think of a bow that’s been locked in a room with a team of rabidly bored engineers for a year or two.
 Well, what comes out of that room will be a Compound.
 An extremely complex bow using a system of cables and pulleys in order to take much of the work out of drawing the bow, has telescopic sights, a trigger, spirit levels and a “cup holder” for your coffee/phone/beer.
 A very popular bow in the USA for hunting and its often claimed its the most popular bow type in the world (recurvers scoff at this).
 Viewed by practitioners (The Dark Side) as the apex of the sport.
-Viewed by all other archers as blatant cheating… (ok, its still archery but many more techie improvements/solutions on these bows and compounders may as well be playing archery games on the playstation! ;o)
+Viewed by all other archers as blatant cheating… (ok, its still archery but many more techie improvements/engineer solutions on these bows and compounders may as well be playing archery games on the Playstation! ;o)